stinos/PsFzfLite/README.md

 Powershell Core.

 Notes:
-- all code is compatible with PS 5.1 but that version buffers all output from an upstream command before piping it into a downstream external program so without workarounds (which aren't implemented currently), feeding a lot of output (like from listing the filesystem) into fzf makes it unusable due to the wait time
+- actually code is compatible with PS 5.1 but that version buffers all output from an upstream command before piping it into a downstream external program so without workarounds (which aren't implemented currently), feeding lots of output (like from listing the filesystem) into fzf takes a considerable amount of time
 - all tests pass on Linux and all fuzzies have been tested as well, but not extensively.
 Not tested on macOS.

 ## Installation